timpei/hanabi/README.md

 * `order` is a random permutation of the players, governing the playing order.
 It is set after the start of the game.
 * `spectators` are users who are not participating in the game, but can message players and see the progression of the game.
 A user who enters the game will become a spectator first, and must join to become a player.
 * `turnsLeft` indicates how many turns are remianing before the end-game state.
 It will be -1 throughout the game until being set to 3 once the last card has been dealt.

+## Message Object

+A message object contains information about the broadcased event:

+	{
+		'name': sender name String,
+		'type': message type,
+		'time': timestamp,
+		'elements': supplimentary data object
+	}

+* `type` can be 'ROOM', 'HINT', 'CARD' or 'MESSAGE' depending on the message provided.
+ROOM indicates a change in room status.
+CARD indicates a play or discard card.
+MESSAGE indicates a sent message.
+* `element` is custom based on the event sent.

 # API Calls